 8 Parking Lot Safety Tips for Parents

 Children are blissfully unaware of their personal safety.
 Most of the time, children have to be taught to respect dangerous areas like kitchens, streets, and pools.
 Parking lots are no different!
-Naturally, your kiddo will feel safe here, because you’re with them.
+Naturally, your kiddo probably won’t automatically be aware of the danger around them.
 It is our duty as parents to teach them the necessary steps to stay aware of their surroundings and keep themselves safe.

 To help your family with parking lot safety, here are 8 valuable tips to implement on your next trip!